 Oral health is more than just taking care of your teeth, and there are many other reasons why you should visit your dental professional regularly even if you wear complete dentures and have no remaining natural teeth.

-So apart from tooth decay, gum disease one of the most important things in your oral health checkup is screening for oral cancer.
+Apart from tooth decay, checking for gum disease is one of the most important things in your oral health checkup, as is screening for oral cancer.
 Like with most types of cancer early detection can save lives!
 So this is important especially for complete denture patients that may not visit their dental practice regularly.

 Symptoms to look out for:

 - Mouth ulcers that don’t heal or have persisted for several weeks.

 - Unknown lumps and bumps in the mouth that won’t go away